On the fifth day of Christmas Science, my mommy made with me...

 Santa going down the chimney!

+We decided to explore this question for the holidays.
+However, instead of using the familiar holiday mascot, we're using hard boiled eggs!
 In today's science experiment, we tested the effects of heat and ice on air pressure within a bottle!
 Our idea was that we could get the eggs into both bottles, simply by changing the air pressure!

 1. Small/Medium hard boiled eggs